WHO is WACDTF?

 HOW do I get involved?

-learn the techniques we use to defuse potential problems with clinic protesters.
-Volunteer escorting is an important way to take a peaceful, proactive stance against the religious right, which wants to
+We hold regular trainings for people to learn how to become clinic escorts when we have the need for more volunteers.
+It is easy, and generally takes only 1-2 hours to learn the techniques we use to defuse potential problems with clinic protesters.
+Volunteer escorting is an important way to take a peaceful, proactive stance against the religious right, which wants to control reproductive health options.
+Come and help us prevent that from happening locally on the front lines of this insidious movement against reproductive rights.